bjpop/gurita/docs/input_output.rst

 End of options marker (double dash)
 -----------------------------------

 In some instances it is useful (or necessary) to clearly separate the optional command line arguments from the name of the input file.
-Following standard command line conventions, Hatch provides a double-dash ``--`` marker to be used for this purpose.
+Following standard command line conventions, Hatch uses a double-dash ``--`` marker for this purpose.
 The double-dash (surrounded by whitespace) indicates the end of the regular command line arguments, and tells Hatch that the following arugment is the input file name:

 .. code-block:: bash